project-akri/akri-docs/docs/README.md

 ![](../art/logo-horizontal/akri-logo-horizontal-light.png)

 ## What is Akri?
+Akri is hosted by the Cloud Native Computing Foundation (CNCF) as a [Sandbox project](https://www.cncf.io/sandbox-projects/).

 Akri is a Kubernetes Resource Interface that lets you easily expose heterogeneous leaf devices (such as IP cameras and USB devices) as resources in a Kubernetes cluster, while also supporting the exposure of embedded hardware resources